babblevoice/babble-drachtio-callmanager/README.md

 ## auth

 Forces the client to authenticate.
+Returns a promise.

 ## ring